-- Through the File Explorer Options.
+- Via the File Explorer Options.

-- Using the Registry Editor.
+- Through the Registry Editor.

 How to add or remove Check Boxes to Select Multiple Files or Folders using Folder Options?

-Step 1: First, Open File Explorer Options on your computer.
+Step 1: First, open File Explorer Options on your computer.

-Step 2: In the File Explorer Options window, select the View tab and scroll down to the
+Step 2: In the File Explorer Options window, select the View tab and scroll down to the Use check boxes to select items option.
+Select this option.
+Now, press the Apply and OK buttons.

 When you do the above instructions, a checkbox will display when you hover your mouse over any object in File Explorer.
-These check-boxes can be used to select or deselect any item.
+These checkboxes can be used to select or deselect any item.

 How to enable or disable Check Boxes to Select Multiple Files or Folders via Registry Editor?